How to Hire a Nanny: What to Know and How a Nanny Agency Can Help

 The nanny that can take on personal assistant tasks can be a big help for busy families with older children that don’t need as much attention.
 Your nanny/personal assistant’s first priority will be childcare, but when the children are at school or afterschool activities, the nanny will be able to help out in other ways around your home.
 Errand running, calendar coordination and household organization tasks can be given to a Nanny/PA, sometimes called a Family Assistant.

-Nannies that specialize in newborn care have extensive experience with newborns, infants and toddlers.
+Nannies that specialise in newborn care have extensive experience with newborns, infants and toddlers.
 They will understand the specific needs of each child’s development stage and be able to navigate each stage’s unique challenges.

 How To Look At Nanny Resumes